The afternoon counter he stands behind,

 He says he’s got sour memories.

-“No perhaps it was not for me,” he stares off and he breathes, saying still “but I believe.”
+“No perhaps it was not for me,” and he stares and he breathes and he says “but I believe.”

 Through the glass in soft afternoon beams;